archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 * SSH/unix users

 #### Questions
-* To we put everyone in openid connect or not?
+* Do we put everyone in openid connect or not?
 * How to do this gradually?
 * How well does it scale?